luuquangtrung/luuquangtrung.github.io/_pages/about.md

 <!-- My research interests span over networking topics, especially in network modelling, network optimization, resource allocation and orchestration in communication networks.
  -->

-## research interests
+## announcement
-I am actively looking for highly motivated undergraduate and graduate (MSc/PhD) student in the area of resource allocation in O-RAN, tasked-oriented/semantic communication, IoT, 5G/6G and applied AI/ML.
+I am actively looking for highly motivated undergraduate and graduate (MSc/PhD) student in the area of resource allocation in O-RAN, task-oriented/semantic communication, IoT, 5G/6G and applied AI/ML.
 The candidates shall be supported to apply for financial support from funding organizations such as VinIF.
 Should you be interested in these topics, please send your CV to my email.

+## research interests
 * **Networking**: 5G & beyond, network optimization, resource allocation and orchestration, flow scheduling
 * **Intelligence**: Learning algorithms for networked systems (e.g., deep reinforcement learning, federated learning)
 * **Computing**: Cloud computing, edge computing, datacenter networking